 A beach by the marina

 There’s a small beach right in the middle of town, which serves as the default sunbathing spot for locals and shoppers.
-But a 15-minute walk away – next to a smart marina – there’s a 4-kilometre stretch at Cabopino.
-Soft, dusty sand and battalions of sunbeds keep the crowds happy, here, while the restaurants behind the dunes serve competitively delicious seafood.
+But a 15-minute walk away – next to a smart marina – there’s a four-kilometre stretch at Cabopino.
+Soft, dusty sand and battalions of sunbeds keep the crowds happy here, while the restaurants behind the dunes serve competitively delicious seafood.
 It’s a watersports hotspot, too – with some of Spain’s best dive sites close by.

 Daytrips to Mijas Pueblo

 Just a 20-minute drive from Calahonda lies Mijas Pueblo, a traditional Andalusian whitewashed village of winding cobbled streets built into the mountainside.
 There are religious shrines dating back hundreds of years, a bullring and pretty churches to discover on foot, by donkey, or even by horse and carriage.
 You’ll find good craft shops and cafés, too.
 And the gardens and walls that run around the village offer panoramic coastal views.

 Things To Do View all »